 The On Balance Volume (OBV) is a key volume indicator used to validate the sustainability of price movements by tracking cumulative buying and selling pressure.
 Its primary utility is trend confirmation, and it must always be combined with structured price action analysis to improve trade reliability and filter out false signals.

 The knowledge you’ve gained today is a crucial step in learning to read the market more deeply.
-To continue building on this foundation, we invite you to follow us here at Piprider and explore our comprehensive best technical indicators category.
+To continue building on this foundation, we invite you to follow us here at Piprider and explore our comprehensive Learn Forex category.